devkodama/PACS-Assistant/README.md

 ## Focus following

 PACS Assistant lets you treat EI, PowerScribe, and Epic as though they were a single unified application instead of separate applications.
-PACS Assistant watches your mouse and keeps the appropriate window in focus.
+PACS Assistant follows your mouse and keeps the appropriate window in focus.
 You don't need to click to switch focus.

 In most cases, key presses are transmitted to the window which has focus.
 However, when appropriate, keys or commands may be transmitted to a different window or application.

 > For example, if the Tab key is assigned to the PowerScribe command "Next Field", pressing Tab will send a "Next Field" command to PowerScribe regardless of whether the mouse is hovering over the PowerScribe window or over an EI image window.

-## Viewport activation for EI
+## EI viewport activation

 PACS Assistant can activate the EI viewport under the mouse pointer when certain EI keyboard shortcuts are pressed.
 This eliminates the need to click the mouse button or turn the mouse wheel to activate a viewport before you press the shortcut key.